Peer effects in multi-layer networks: evidence from financial behavior

 Tags Archival Empirical | Asset Pricing, Trading Volume and Market Efficiency | Manager / Firm Behavior | Propagation of Noise / Undesirable Outcomes | Social Network Structure

-Game on: social networks and markets
+Game on: Social networks and markets

 Authors Pedersen